Jardilou/5EOES-Embedded-Project/README.md

 <br/>

 ### 2.3 Power Traces Analysis
 The only hint in our possession regarding the password is the first letter, "f".
+Initially, the approach was to observe is there were any peaks of consumption when the right letter was sent.
+Unfortunately, this line of inquiry did not lead to conclusive results because of the therefore another approach was considered.
+This will be detailed hereunder.

-The logical first step is to plot the power trace of "f" and compare it to a wrong input.
+In any case, the logical first step is to plot the power trace of "f" and compare it to a wrong input.
 This is done when executing the following code.
 ```python
 import chipwhisperer as cw
 import matplotlib.pyplot as plt